Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 # Cloud Architecture Roadmap

+**Cloud Project 1: Design and Development of AI-Agent Systems for Climate Change Modeling and Policy Simulation**

+A. GPU/TPU Compute: Use cloud platforms (AWS, GCP, Azure) with GPU/TPU instances for training and simulation.
+B. Scalable Storage: Store large climate datasets using S3 or GCS with DVC for version control.
+C. Distributed Processing: Use Dask or Spark for efficient data preprocessing and simulation scaling.
+D. Experiment Tracking: Track models with MLflow or Weights & Biases for reproducibility.
+E. Containerization: Use Docker and Kubernetes for agent deployment and orchestration.
+F. Data Access APIs: Integrate remote datasets via OPeNDAP, RESTful APIs, or Earthdata.
+G. Cloud-Native Architecture: Design with microservices and auto-scaling for flexibility.
+H. CI/CD Pipelines: Automate testing and deployment using GitHub Actions or GitLab CI.
+I. Security & IAM: Enforce access controls, encryption, and audit logging.
+J. Visualization: Dashboards with Streamlit or Grafana for insights and monitoring.

-**Cloud Project 1: Automating Global Financial Trades On the Cloud - Rule Based, Scope of Agentic AI for Cloud - (Paper Account)**
+**Cloud Project 2: Automating Global Financial Trades On the Cloud - Rule Based, Scope of Agentic AI for Cloud - (Sample Account)**

 Vision: To explore and harness agentic AI in global financial markets using **cloud-native infrastructure** for real-time, intelligent trading.
 Enabling precision and speed through scalable, autonomous decision-making in the cloud.